agnunez/AlpacaSafetyMonitor/README.md

 @agnuca

-This are an ObservingConditions and SafetyMonitor alpaca ascom drivers. (working stage)
+This are an ObservingConditions and SafetyMonitor alpaca ascom drivers. (work in progress stage)

 For Ascom Alpaca compability it uses AlpacaServerESP32 library (https://github.com/agnunez/AlpacaServerESP32.git)